 Sign into Canvas and select a course.

 Click ‘Launch Akindi’ in the bottom of the left-hand panel.
-Once launched, Akindi will automatically sync your course and class roster (including section numbers and emails) and be ready for you to create your first assessment.
+Once launched, Akindi will automatically sync your course and class roster, ready for you to create your first assessment.

 Choose your assessment type

 Select the type of assessment you want to deliver in order to quickly jump to the most relevant part of the article:

 To get started, click the 'Create Assessment' button on the top right hand corner.